stephenmoloney/og/README.md

 ### Acknowledgements

 - [Apex library](https://hex.pm/packages/apex), [Björn Rochel](https://hex.pm/users/bjro)
     - Setting the `config.exs` opts or the log function opts to `inspector: :apex` will use the `Apex.Format.format/2` function from the apex library.

 - [SecureLogFormatter library](https://hex.pm/packages/secure_log_formatter), [Sean Callan](https://hex.pm/users/doomspork)
-    - Setting `config.exs` opts to `sanitize: :true` will use the `SecureLogFormatter.sanitize/1` function from the SecureLogFormatter library.
+    - Setting `config.exs` opts or the log function opts to `sanitize: :true` will use the `SecureLogFormatter.sanitize/1` function from the SecureLogFormatter library.

 ### Todo